 A walled in garden or yard, an enclosed porch, balcony or courtyard or any roofed enclosure can serve as a great play area outside.

 Building your own rabbit run is quite easy to do.
 You can also customize size and shape.
-Having floors will keep your bun from digging and escaping while a ceiling will keep predatory birds out.
-Create your side panels using heavy welded wire or an x-pen.
-This will keep your bun safe from everything!
+Having floors will keep your bun from digging and escaping as well as diseased animals from getting in.
+A ceiling will keep predatory birds out.
+Create side panels using heavy welded wire or an x-pen.
+This will help minimize possible potential risks.

 This is a good example of a DIY run.
-It does not have flooring in it, so rabbits should be vaxxed and checked for fleas and ticks when coming inside.
+It does not have flooring in it, so rabbits should be vaccinated and checked for fleas and ticks when coming inside.
+I would also encourage a taller run because as we all know, rabbits love to jump and binky…some quite high!

-If you are still unsure as to whether or not going outside is a good option for you and your rabbit, consult with your veterinarian for guidance on health and safety considerations.
-Lastly, If you want to give your bunny fresh air and sun, but are afraid of letting them on the grass, predators or you live in an apartment and don’t have a greenspace, consider taking your bunny for walks in a special pet stroller!
+Following safe protocols is the number one responsibility of pet rabbit ownership.
+If you are still unsure as to whether or not going outside is a good option for you and your rabbit, consult your exotic veterinarian for guidance on health and safety considerations.
+For those of you that are afraid of letting your rabbit on the grass, have local wildlife predators or living in an apartment without greenspace, consider taking your rabbit for walks in a specialized pet stroller!
+This will allow them fresh air and sun in a safe manner.